Skip to content

 Acupuncture point GB34, known as Yanglingquan, or “Hill Spring”, is a significant point in the treatment of many conditions locally, along the channel, and within the body.
-This article explores the location, Traditional Chinese Medicine (TCM) functions, and biomedical functions of GB34, highlighting its importance in promoting health and well-being.
+This article explores GB34’s acupuncture point location, it’s function based on Traditional Chinese Medicine (TCM) and bio-medical physiology, current research and videos related to this commonly used acupuncture point.

 Location of GB34